MVP: Most Valuable Primate: Development

 The film was originally produced by Keystone with Walt Disney Pictures, but Disney left the project after deeming the film as "strictly for the vid shelf".

 Release

 The film was released theatrically in the United States and Canada on October 20, 2000 by Keystone Releasing.
 It was released on VHS and DVD in the United States and Canada on January 23, 2001, by Warner Home Video.
 Some international rights were sold to Universal Studios Home Video and Buena Vista Home Entertainment.

 Reception

-The film received negative reviews.
-On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 5 critics.
+The film received mixed reviews.
+On Rotten Tomatoes the film has an approval rating of 40% based on reviews from five critics.

 Sequels

 The film generated one theater-released sequel and one direct-to-video sequel.
 In each film, Jack learns to play a different sport.
-These are MVP 2: Most Vertical Primate (2001) and MXP: Most Xtreme Primate (2004).
-While MVP 2 gained a theaterical release as with its predecessor, MXP was released straight-to-video.
+These are MVP 2: Most Vertical Primate (2001) and MXP: Most Xtreme Primate (2003).
+While MVP 2 gained a theatrical release as with its predecessor, MXP was released straight-to-video.